muhammadash717/GenVarDB-Cassandra/README.md

 # **2. Schema Design**

 The database comprises one main table; annotations, that stores all information about genetic variants.
 The genetic variants are defined by their genomic location (chromosome and position), reference and alternative alleles.
 The chromosome is the main partition column based on which the data is partitioned (divided) in separate groups to facilitate table query and data retrieval.
 Since the chromosome must be specified in every query, all other chromosomes are discarded while searching, enormously accelerating the query process.
 Within each partition, the data are clustered (sorted) in ascending order based on the value in the position column, followed by the reference allele, and then the alternate.
 The presence of variants in individual samples are represented in 4 columns showing the variant count in all samples, number of homozygous/heterozygous occurrences of the variant, and the samples containing the variant as well as the corresponding genotype.
-Gene-based data (from RefSeq) are shown in 5 columns for the variant unique identifier, gene name, variant effect (downstream, exonic, intergenic, intronic, ncRNA, splicing, upstream, UTR3, UTR5), consequence for exonic variants (frameshift\_deletion, frameshift\_insertion, nonframeshift\_deletion, nonframeshift\_insertion, nonsynonymous\_SNV, startloss, stopgain, stoploss, synonymous\_SNV), and amino acids change.
-Clinical annotations are shown in 4 columns for the diseases involving the variant (germline, oncogenic, somatic), variant hits in clinical databases (such as OMIM, MedGen, Orphanet, …), variant significance on ClinVar, and InterVar prediction based on the ACMG guidelines (Benign, Likely\_benign, Likely\_pathogenic, Pathogenic, Uncertain\_significance).
-Variant frequencies from various databases are also available in multiple columns.
-Population frequency databases are gnomAD genome (7 columns), gnomAD exome (7 columns), 1000 genomes (6 columns), and the Great Middle East (1 column).
+Multiple other columns contain gene data (gene name, variant effect and consequence for exonic variants, amino acids change, ...), clinical annotations (the diseases involving the gene, variant hits in clinical databases, variant significance), the ACMG classification.
+Variant frequencies from gnomAD are shown in two columns (genome and exome).
 In addition, a number of computational tools for variant interpretation, pathogenicity prediction, and conservation are also included in multiple columns.
-Some of these tools are SIFT, PolyPhen, GERP, and CADD.
+Some of these tools are REVEL, AlphaMissense, phyloP100way, and SpliceAI.

 # **3. Software & Tools**